earthly/website/blog/_posts/2024-06-04-earthly-cloud-ui-updates.md

 ![Image]({{site.images}}{{page.slug}}/earthly-cloud-ui-updates-06.png)\
 </div>

 The third tab on the Build Details screen is the Graph tab.
 This tab shows a graph visualization of each target run as part of the build and which relied on which others.
-Clicking any of the targets takes you to its Target Details screen.
+Clicking any of the targets takes you to its Target Detail screen.

 ### Build Logs